-Girls and boys in Year 2 swim throughout the Summer Term as part of their Physical Education lessons.
+Girls and boys in Year 2 swim throughout the Autumn and Spring Terms as part of their Physical Education lessons.
+Girls and boys in Year One swim throughout the Summer Term as part of their Physical Education lessons.

 Newbridge girls continue to achieve outstanding results in sporting activities.
 Girls regularly play for county tennis squads and other competitive sports.
-The girls in Year 5 and Year 6 also have the opportunity to take part in fixtures with local schools.
+The girls in Upper School also have the opportunity to take part in fixtures with local schools.